 That evening after sitting on the floor eating Ramen in an authentic, yet eerily quiet Japanese restaurant it was an early night before that final push, past the rollercoasters and ghost trains for the magnificent Mount Fuji.

 The Five Lakes

-When I was doing my research I found it really hard to understand which area around Fuji had the best location and as a result I found it confusing choosing where to stay for that balance of great views and access to the mountain plus have something going on in the evening.
+When I was doing my research I found it really hard to understand which area around Fuji had the best location and as a result, I found it confusing choosing where to stay for that balance of great views and access to the mountain plus having something going on in the evening.

-The answer was to stay at the second largest of the lakes Kawaguchi and then to locate myself in the town of Kawaguchiko or as its better known FujuKawaguchiko.
+The answer was to stay at the second largest of the lakes Kawaguchi and then to locate myself in the town of Kawaguchiko or as it is better known FujuKawaguchiko.